tim-timpani/gofpdi/README.md

 - [gofpdf](https://github.com/phpdave11/gofpdf)

+support for exporting the following formats has been added:

+- Plain Text

 ## Acknowledgments
-This package’s code is derived from the [fpdi](https://github.com/Setasign/FPDI/tree/1.6.x-legacy) library created by [Jan Slabon](https://github.com/JanSlabon).
+This package’s code is a fork of github.com/phpdave11/gofpdi which is derived from the [fpdi](https://github.com/Setasign/FPDI/tree/1.6.x-legacy) library created by [Jan Slabon](https://github.com/JanSlabon).
 [mrtsbt](https://github.com/mrtsbt) added support for reading a PDF from an `io.ReadSeeker` stream and also added support for using gofpdi concurrently.
 [Asher Tuggle](https://github.com/awesomeunleashed) added support for reading PDFs that have split xref tables.

 ## Examples